 Those preparations were accomplished just before midnight, and Doil was able to eke out half a night’s sleep before he was obliged to join Kiluron at the docks to journey to the Isle of Blood.
-The sun had not yet risen, but it was light enough to see, and the tide was good, so they set sail across the bay.
+The sun was not yet risen, but it was light enough to see, and the tide was good, so they set sail across the bay.
 Admiral Ferl was personally commanding the Prime’s flagship, but did not use the role as an excuse to seek information from Kiluron and Doil, for which Doil was grateful.
 There would be time enough after meeting with the High Priest to discuss the dragon matter with the ministers.

 Kiluron glanced at Doil.
-“It seemed we are expected,” he observed.
+“It seems we are expected,” he observed.
 “One of these days, I would like to have dealings with the Blood Priests where it doesn’t seem like they always have the upper hand.”

 Together, they descended from the ship and stepped onto the Isle of Blood.
-With some relief, Doil recognized Priestess Marinae amongst the delegation that had been sent to greet them, although none of the other priests were familiar.
+With some relief, Doil recognized Priestess Marinae amongst the delegation sent to greet them, although none of the other priests were familiar.
 Each priest offered a slight bow to Prime Kiluron, and then Priestess Marinae stepped forward.

 “Welcome to the Isle of Blood,” she said.
 “High Priest Yorin has been alerted to your presence here.
 Please, follow me.”

 Doil and Kiluron did as instructed after exchanging a glance.
 Considering that the priests spent almost all of their time confined to the Isle, Doil always wondered how they seemed to know so much so quickly of events on the mainland.
-At least in the daylight the temple was not as ominous as it appeared at night, or maybe Doil’s confidence was merely higher.
+At least in the daylight the temple was not as ominous as it appeared at night, or maybe Doil’s confidence was higher.
 It helped that he was accompanying the Prime upon official business on behalf of Merolate.
 Marinae led them directly to High Priest Yorin’s small audience chamber, and then left them, closing the door behind her.

 “Welcome, Prime Kiluron and Advisor Doil,” High Priest Yorin said.
 He had stood up to greet them, but now gestured for them all to sit.
-A small table had been set with plates and utensils for all three of them, and a platter of fruits, cheeses, and pastries had been provided.
+A small table was set with plates and utensils for all three of them, and a platter of fruits, cheeses, and pastries was provided.
 “I hope that you have not yet had breakfast, or that you at least have the appetite for one of our custard tarts.
 Our priests have developed a great deal of skill in the making of pastries, and I do believe this may be one of the pinnacles of their art form.”

 “Dragons,” Kiluron answered without preamble.
 “We need to know how to fight dragons, like Priest Herlglut did last year.”